 Science depends on measurements that are reliable, defensible, and fit for their intended use.
 Data of known quality are required in both policy-making and litigation arenas.
-Our team has broad expertise in evaluating the impact of the entire measurement process, from planning and sample collection, thru sample analysis, data validation, and data management, on data usability, as well as in evaluating how changes in sampling and analytical practices effect historical data reliability.
+Our team has broad expertise in evaluating the impact of the entire measurement process, from planning and sample collection, to sample analysis, data validation, and data management.
+In addition, we are adept at evaluating how changes in sampling and analytical practices effect historical data reliability.
 Gradient’s scientists have direct experience in state-of-the-art chemical testing and sampling methodologies, and we frequently design and oversee data collection efforts addressing issues of liability, cost allocation, product safety, remedy selection, and data admissibility.
 Our expertise covers a broad range of chemical constituents and sample types.

 1,2,3-Trichloropropane Method Assessment

 For a water system cost recovery case, Gradient evaluated the history of organic analytical test method development for drinking water over the past 50 years, focusing on the analysis of 1,2,3-trichloropropane (1,2,3-TCP).
 We identified key technological improvements that improved method accuracy, precision, and sensitivity.
 We reviewed state and federal regulatory drinking water methods and reporting limits.
 Our opinions addressed when 1,2,3-TCP could be reliably analyzed in drinking water at levels consistent with state and federal health-based criteria.

 Evaluation of Laboratory Operations at Water and Wastewater Treatment Plants